Dries and styles damp hair in one pass using controlled airflow for curls, waves, or smooth blowouts while cutting down on heat damage.

 If you purchase through links on our site, we may earn a small commission at no extra cost to you.

-Takeaway: Pick Airwrap if you want one system that dries, curls, smooths, and boosts volume with less heat.
-Choose Supersonic Nural if you mainly blow-dry and only sometimes curl.
-Go Shark FlexStyle to save money with a similar concept.
-Use a curling iron if you want maximum hold from high heat and do not mind heat exposure.
+Takeaway: Choose the Airwrap if you want one system that dries, curls, smooths, and adds volume with less heat.
+Choose the Supersonic Nural if you mostly blow-dry and only curl occasionally.
+Pick the Shark FlexStyle if you want a similar idea for less money.
+Go with a curling iron if you want maximum definition and hold and don’t mind higher heat.

 Value and verdict